cadeyrn/bookmarks-organizer/README.md

 - Features for bookmark folders, including empty folders
 - & more…

+Please suggest your feature requests in the [issues tracker](https://github.com/cadeyrn/bookmarks-organizer/issues).

 ### Languages

 The extension is currently available in the following languages: